dimitri009/VIT_implementation/README.md

 Improve our architecture to enhance the accuracy.

 # Code
-The code can be find [here.](https://github.com/dimitri009/VIT_implementation/tree/main/VIT)
+The code can be found [here.](https://github.com/dimitri009/VIT_implementation/tree/main/VIT)